shivanshkumar281/portfolio/Readme.txt

 To add work experience:  Go to: src/constants/index.js and add work experience by un-commenting them.

+To add under Goals and Objectives: For desktop version: go to src/components/TypingTextDesktop.jsx and add content.
+For mobile version: go to src/components/TypingText.jsx and add content.

 To upload updated portfolio:
 step-1: update files locally.
 step-2: go to root directory of portfolio